 If I have a partial positive effect from Arthrosamid, can I have a top-up injection?

-Final word from Sportdoctorlondon about Arthrosamid UK
+Final Word from Sportdoctorlondon about Arthrosamid UK

 Could Arthosamid be a game changer for people with intractable knee arthritis?
 Potentially yes.
 We suggest considering Arthosamid if you’ve tried exercise, weight loss, and other injections like Durolane or PRP.
 You need to understand that not all patients improve with Arthrosamid,